Irwin Conference Center: Main building

-The main bank building is one story high and has a square floor plan measuring 88 by 88 ft across.
+The main bank building is one story high and has a square floor plan measuring 88 ft on each side.
 All four elevations of the facade are divided vertically into 12 bays of glazed panels with steel frames.
 On each elevation, the lowest 4 in of the facade consists of Indiana limestone, while above it are 8 ft windows that extend to the roof.
-Each bay has a horizontal steel mullion bar, dividing it into two panes; the lower pane measures 2 ft high, while the upper pane spans the majority of the bay's height.
+Each bay has a horizontal steel mullion bar, dividing it into two panes; the lower pane measures 2 ft high, and the upper pane spans most of the bay's height.
 The facade's steel framework is made of mullions measuring 1/4 in thick, which protrude from the glass panes.
 Each corner of the building consists of two protruding, perpendicular mullions, creating a hollow corner on the outside.
 The glass-walled design was intended to contrast both with traditional banks' facades and with the office wing to the north.
 The trees around the building provided shade for the glass walls.

-The western elevation has drive-through tellers' windows; there were originally two windows, each with bulletproof glass.
+The western elevation has drive-through tellers' windows; there are two, each with bulletproof glass, though their function was later supplanted by three standalone booths.
 The building is accessed from a heated vestibule at the southern end of the eastern elevation, which leads to Washington Street.
-The main building's northern elevation has a pair of glass-and-steel passageways leading to the southern side of the office wing, which leads west into an arcade in the 1973 annex.
+The main building's northern elevation has a pair of glass-and-steel passageways leading to the southern side of the office wing, which lead west into an arcade in the 1973 annex.
 Sweet gum trees were originally planted in the courtyard between the two passageways.
 The tellers' windows, entrance, and passageways have similar glazing to the rest of the facade, but are about 8 ft high.

-The building has a concrete roof covered in standing seam metal.
+The building has a concrete roof clad in standing seam metal.
 The roof's 12 in thick concrete slab is 12 ft above ground level.
 At the perimeter of the roof, eaves extend 4.5 ft beyond the facade; the eaves are angled downward, doubling as a coping.
 Within the roof are nine small domes, each of which is a thin-shell concrete vault.
 The domes divide the interior into a 3×3 grid of square bays.
-The domes were intended to give a sculptural quality to the otherwise-flat roof, and they also served to reduce the dead load of the roof, making it lighter-weight.
+They were intended to give a sculptural quality to the roof, which is otherwise flat, and they also served to reduce the dead load of the roof, making it lighter.
 In addition, the domes allowed rainwater to flow off the roof.